 - The Big Cat Rescue internship (in Florida) allows interns to gain experience working with lynx, bobcats, servals, ocelots, and more during the introductory internship.
 After completion of level one, students may move on to work with tigers, lions, leopards, and cougars.
 The level 1 internship is unpaid and lasts 12 weeks, with interns working five to six days per week.
 Free housing is provided.
 Level 2 (cougars) and level 3 (lions, tigers, leopards) interns receive a small stipend.

-- The Black Pine Animal Sanctuary (in Indiana) offers two internships: the Exotic Animal Care Internship and the Primates & More Internship.
+- The Black Pine Animal Sanctuary (in Indiana) offers an exotic animal care internship that runs for 10 weeks with 400 hours in total.
 Animals on site include ostriches and emus, parrots, lions, tigers, cougars, bobcats, primates, reptiles, and bears.
 No housing or stipend is available, but college credit is possible.

-- The Mystic Aquarium (in Connecticut) offers many internship possibilities in sea lion husbandry, pinniped husbandry, beluga whale husbandry, penguin husbandry, and more.
+- The Mystic Aquarium (in Connecticut) offers many internship programs that include sea lion husbandry, pinniped husbandry, beluga whale husbandry, penguin husbandry, and more.
 Interns are involved in a hands-on capacity with tasks such as feeding, performing habitat cleaning activities, behavioral enrichment, training, record keeping, and assisting with veterinary procedures.
 Internships are open to current college students or recent graduates.
-While these opportunities are unpaid, college credit is possible.
+Housing is not offered, and while these opportunities are unpaid, college credit is possible.